How to Give (and Get) Good Feedback

 For the client: Be ready to answer the above questions.
 You might need to do some homework before you sit down with your designer or you can add a discovery phase to the project which will increase the turnaround time and the budget.

-tell me where it hurts. and be honest.
+Tell me where it hurts.
+And be honest.

 For the designer: Ask your client why they came to you specifically and why they came at this specific time.
 The answers may reveal some of their pain points like, “I had a bad experience with my previous designer because…” or “I need to design a trade show booth and I only have a month until the event.”